-Upon power-up, or hardware reset, the DAC registers are initialized to a "zero" value and the card is set in Simultaneous Update mode.
-This ensures that upon power-up the outputs start at zero volts out.
-(Note: The "I" initialize and "M" polarity mode jumpers should be set identically or the DAC register will be initialized to the incorrect value.)
-Since the preload register is not cleared upon power-up, but left at an undefined value, a known value must be written to the preload registers before using an update command.
+Upon power-up, or hardware reset, the DAC registers are restricted to a save value and the card is set in Simultaneous Update mode.
+Since the preload register is not cleared upon power-up, but left at an undefined value, a known value must be written to the preload registers before using a "Clear Restrict-Output-Voltage" command.